stefansundin/shrimp/README.md

     	The bucket region.
 Avoids one API call.
   -schedule string
     	Schedule file to use for automatically adjusting the bandwidth limit (see https://github.com/stefansundin/shrimp/discussions/4).
+  -sse string
+    	Specifies server-side encryption of the object in S3.
+Valid values are AES256 and aws:kms.
+  -sse-c string
+    	Specifies server-side encryption using customer provided keys of the the object in S3.
+AES256 is the only valid value.
+If you provide this value, -sse-c-key must be specified as well.
+  -sse-c-key string
+    	The customer-provided encryption key to use to server-side encrypt the object in S3.
+The key provided should not be base64 encoded.
+  -sse-kms-key-id string
+    	The customer-managed AWS Key Management Service (KMS) key ID that should be used to server-side encrypt the object in S3.
   -storage-class string
     	Storage class.
 Known values: STANDARD, REDUCED_REDUNDANCY, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE, OUTPOSTS, GLACIER_IR.
   -tagging string